How to Import Music Into PowerPoint: A 2026 Guide

 - Shared widely: Use MP3.

-- Edited heavily in-house: WAV can be fine if everyone expects a larger file.
+- Edited heavily in-house: WAV is fine if everyone expects a larger file.

 - Already exported as M4A: Keep it if playback tests cleanly.

 Importing the file is the easy part.
-Playback settings are what make the presentation feel deliberate.
+Playback settings are what make a presentation feel deliberate.

-PowerPoint 2013 introduced built-in audio trimming, and that changed the workflow in a useful way.
-You can now cut a track to a specific start and end point inside the app, including starting at a chosen point such as the 2-minute and 3-second mark, which is especially helpful when you only need a clean section of a song or ambient bed.
+PowerPoint has built-in audio trimming, which changed the workflow in a useful way.
+You can cut a track to a specific start and end point inside the app, which helps a lot when you only need a clean section of a song or an ambient bed.

 Click the audio icon, then open the Playback tab.
-The tab offers most of the useful controls.
+Most of the useful controls live there.

 The first decision is how the audio should start.
-If the music is part of the presentation experience, set it to start automatically.
-That removes the awkward need to click the tiny speaker icon in the middle of a live presentation.
+If the music is part of the experience, set it to start automatically.
+That removes the awkward moment of hunting for a tiny speaker icon in the middle of a live talk.

 The second decision is whether it should keep playing as slides change.
 Play Across Slides is the setting that stops the track from restarting every time you advance.

-Use Play in Background for the fast setup
+Use Play in Background for a Fast Setup

 If you want one simple option, use Play in Background.
-Microsoft includes this as a shortcut that combines the commonly needed settings for continuous music.
-It automatically configures the audio to loop, hide the icon during the slideshow, and play across all slides.
+Microsoft built it as a shortcut that bundles the settings you usually want for continuous music: it loops the audio, hides the icon during the show, and plays across all slides.

-That’s ideal for event loops, title sequences, self-running decks, and any presentation where the music should feel invisible in the best way.
+That is ideal for event loops, title sequences, and self-running decks, anywhere the music should feel invisible in the best way.

-Quick check: If you can see the speaker icon during the slideshow, go back and fix the playback settings before the presentation goes anywhere.
+Quick check: if you can see the speaker icon during the slideshow, go back and fix the playback settings before the deck goes anywhere.

-A common visual mistake is leaving the speaker icon visible in presentation mode.
-PowerPoint includes a Hide During Show checkbox for this, and it’s worth using whenever the icon isn’t meant to be part of the slide design.
+A common visual slip is leaving the speaker icon visible in presentation mode.
+PowerPoint has a Hide During Show checkbox for exactly this, and it is worth using whenever the icon is not meant to be part of the design.

-That keeps the slide looking intentional.
-It also avoids the strange moment where viewers notice a random media symbol sitting over carefully designed content.
+That keeps the slide looking intentional and avoids the odd moment where viewers notice a stray media symbol sitting over carefully designed content.

-For a lot of decks, you don’t need the entire song.
-You may only want an intro segment, a gentle loop section, or the part without vocals.
+For a lot of decks you do not need the whole song.
+You might want an intro segment, a gentle loop section, or the part without vocals.

 A good workflow for trimmed music:

-- Find the clean section: Avoid intros that take too long to build.
+- Find the clean section: Skip intros that take too long to build.

-- Cut around lyrics if needed: Non-lyrical passages are usually easier under spoken content.
+- Cut around lyrics if needed: Instrumental passages are easier to talk over.

-- Preview the exact trim: Don’t assume the markers landed where you wanted.
+- Preview the exact trim: Do not assume the markers landed where you wanted.

-Sometimes you don’t want the track to run through the whole deck.
+Sometimes you do not want the track running through the whole deck.
 You want it to stop after the opener, the section break, or the demo block.

 |---|---|---|